-We have audited the financial report of Motor Trades Association of Queensland Industrial Organisation of Employers and its subsidiary (the reporting unit), which comprises the consolidated statement of financial position as at 30 June 2021, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 30 June 2021, notes to the consolidated financial report, including a summary of significant accounting policies, the Committee of Management Statement, the subsection 255(2A) report and the Officer Declaration Statement.
+We have audited the financial report of Motor Trades Association of Queensland Industrial Organisation of Employers (MTAQ) (the reporting unit), which comprises the consolidated statement of financial position as at 30 June 2023, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, the Committee of Management Statement, the subsection 255(2A) report and the Officer Declaration Statement.

-In our opinion the accompanying financial report of Motor Trades association of Queensland Industrial Organisation of Employers, presents fairly, in all material respects the reporting unit's financial position as at 30 June 2021 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.
+In our opinion the accompanying financial report of Motor Trades Association of Queensland Industrial Organisation of Employers (MTAQ), presents fairly, in all material respects the reporting unit's financial position as at 30 June 2023 and of its financial performance and its cash flows for the year then ended in accordance with Australian Accounting Standards and any other requirement imposed by these Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009.